my-carla/sumo/docs/web/docs/Tools/Trip.md

 be generated using the option **--intermediate** {{DT_INT}}.
 This will add the given number of [via-edges](../Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md#incomplete_routes_trips_and_flows) to the trip definitions.

+!!! caution
+    If the network contains disconnected components, the probability of generating invalid trips grows with the number of intermediate waypoints (since a trip is invalid if any intermediate part is invalid).
+To avoid this, [make sure your network has only a single component](../netconvert.md#edge_removal).

 ## Customized Weights